Machine Unlearning under Overparameterization: Introduction

 \textbf{Algorithmic Contributions.} We devise an iterative algorithm \alg that accesses a subset of $\Data_r$, aligning with data access assumptions in prior work \citep{kurmanji:2023:scrub, pawelczyk:2025:unlearn-fails-data-poison, maini:2024:tofu}, where OG refers to orthogonal gradient. \alg alternates between two steps: solving for the minimizer of $R(\btheta + \bDelta) + \hat{R}(\bDelta)$ over $\bDelta$ satisfying the orthogonal gradient constraint, and descending on the loss over $\Data_r$ (Algorithm~\ref{alg:proj-L2}).
 We take both $R$ and $\hat{R}$ as scaled squared $\ell_2$ norms, which apply broadly to parameterized models and yield a closed-form solution to the relaxed problem.
 We show strong performance of our method across three experimental settings: \textit{Data Poisoning}, \textit{Multi-Class Label Erasure}, and \textit{Representation Collapse}, using natural and interpretable unlearning metrics to compare our method against existing baselines.
 Notably, the Multi-Class Label Erasure and Representation Collapse image-domain experiments introduce novel unlearning settings for effective evaluation.

 \textbf{Related work}.
-Unlearning theory traces back to influence functions \citep{hampel:1974:influence-curve-robust}, a classic statistical tool for estimating the effect of down-weighting a sample on a learned function \citep{bae:2022:influencefunctionsanswerquestion}.
-Extensions have explored approximate unlearning via differential privacy \citep{sekhari:2021:rem-what-forget,guo:20:cert-data-remov}.
-Previous works have considered different unlearning paradigms. \citep{sekhari:2021:rem-what-forget} analyzed the deletion capacity an unlearning method can tolerate while maintaining adequate generalization performance. \citep{ghazi:2023:ticketed-unlearning, bourtoule:2021:sisa} proposed joint learning-unlearning schemes that store information about data subsets during training for later unlearning.
+Unlearning theory traces back to influence functions \citep{hampel:1974:influence-curve-robust} which estimate the effect of down-weighting a sample on a learned function \citep{bae:2022:influencefunctionsanswerquestion}.
+Extensions explored approximate unlearning via differential privacy \citep{sekhari:2021:rem-what-forget,guo:20:cert-data-remov}. \citep{sekhari:2021:rem-what-forget} analyzed the deletion capacity an unlearning method can tolerate while maintaining generalization. \citep{ghazi:2023:ticketed-unlearning, bourtoule:2021:sisa} proposed joint learning-unlearning schemes that store information about data subsets during training for later unlearning.
 Several works proposed iterative unlearning methods for large-scale models, combining loss ascent, descent, and noise injection \citep{neel:2021:descent-to-delete, graves:2020:amnesiac, chourasia:2023:towards-true-data-deletion, jin:2025:ngdiff,zhang:2024:npo}.
 All these methods rely on loss gradient perturbations, which we show yield vacuous updates under overparameterization (Theorem~\ref{th:loss-grad-fail}).
 In practice, they also struggle to unlearn effectively \citep{pawelczyk:2025:unlearn-fails-data-poison}, as loss ascent encourages misfitting $\Data_f$ rather than forgetting it.

-Our framework builds on components from other contexts.
-We enforce parameter perturbations to be orthogonal to the gradient of the model's predictions on $\Data_r$ to preserve loss optimality—an idea also used in continual learning to retain past performance \citep{farajtabar:2020:ogd}.
-Recent unlearning methods use similar projections which mix loss ascent and descent, but their reliance on these objectives inherits prior limitations \citep{chen:2024:unlearning-null-cal, hoang:2024:unlearning-grad-proj}.
+Our framework enforces parameter perturbations to be orthogonal to the gradient over $\Data_r$ to preserve loss optimality, an idea also used in continual learning contexts \citep{farajtabar:2020:ogd}.
+Recent unlearning methods use similar projections which mix loss ascent and descent, but their reliance on these objectives inherits prior limitations \citep{chen:2024:unlearning-null-cal, hoang:2023:unlearning-grad-proj}.